One-Nexus/Synergy/README.md

 ### Configuring a Module

-Modular allows you to create confirguble components with customizable parameters.
+Modular allows you to create confirguble components with customizable settings.
 To configure a new module, create a mixin named after your module (ensure the name is unique):

 ```js
 @mixin header($config: ()) {